 Thanks to video conferencing, companies can now let their employees work from home without sacrificing communication.

-Students can also get sufficient sleep and still be on time for their online lecture or seminar.
+Students can also get sufficient sleep and be on time for their online lectures or seminars.

 Lower Costs and Higher Savings

-Even the most expensive microphone set, webcam and speakers won’t cost as much as organizing an on-site meeting.
-Travel, hotel, venue, meals – all those little things add up to quite a chunky sum.
+Even the most expensive microphone set, webcam, and speakers won’t cost as much as organizing a full on-site meeting.
+Travel, hotel, venue, meals — all those little things add to quite a chunky sum.
+Considering these meetings may be regular and not once-off, the costs of hosting on-site meetings can pile up quicker than expected.
+Hence, video conferencing has become a lifesaver for many companies.

-Of course, you need to update the tech too.
+Of course, with online meetings, there are still costs involved.
+For one, you may need to update the tech tools used for your meetings.
 Things do get broken, and a microphone that is considered high-end now may be outdated in just a year.

 However, flights get canceled, and hotels get overbooked.
-At least the new tech, unlike a new plane ticket, can reuse it multiple times after the upgrade.
+At least the new tech purchased, unlike a new plane ticket, can be reused multiple times after the upgrade.

 Unique Contacts and Opportunities

-Students don’t need to leave their whole life behind in order to study at their dream university.
-They can now do it online thanks to video conferencing platforms.
+Students don’t need to leave their whole life behind to study at their dream university.
+They can now do it online, thanks to video conferencing platforms.
 It is possible to learn unique skills and get exposed to diverse cultures and opinions without spending anything on travel.

 It is especially important for students from locations with limited access to education.
-In this regard, video conferencing fulfils the necessary humanitarian function.
+In this regard, video conferencing fulfills the necessary humanitarian function.
+The possibilities are indeed endless.

 Disadvantages of Video Conferencing